IPv6-mPvD/pvdd/README.md

 Note that the __--dir__ option is of no use for now.

 ## Kernel interface

+### Non PvD-aware kernels

-pvdId-daemon (the program) opens a netlink socket with the kernel and configures it to be notified of ICMPV6 options related to IPV6 RA.
+pvdd (the program) opens a netlink socket with the kernel and configures it to be notified of ICMPV6 options related to IPV6 RA.

 When such messages are received, specific fields are extracted and are used to